typesense/typesense-website/docs-site/content/26.0/api/README.md

 - Exposed swap usage as a metric in `/metrics.json` API.
 - The `/health` API returns additional information about memory/disk exhaustion.
 - Support overriding wildcard query via `"q": "*"` in rules.
-- Build support for Apple M1 / M2
+- Build support for Apple M1 / M2 / M3
-- Add support for image embeddings using CLIP.
 - Add option to expand prefix search query via the `expand_query` parameter for suggestion aggregation.
 - Auto deletion of expired API keys when the `autodelete: true` property is set during key creation.
 - Make the size of search cache configurable via the `--cache-num-entries` server flag.
 Default is `1000`.